madca03/ASP.NET-MVC-Trial-4/README.md

 ## No 'Access-Control-Allow-Origin' header is present on the requested resource

 - Had this issue when fetching data from the API routes of ASP.NET MVC.
-I tried to resolve it by adding this XML code in web.config which adds some HTTP headers in the REST API server's response
+I tried to resolve it by adding this XML code in web.config which adds some HTTP headers in the REST API server's response.
+For more information, see this [link](https://stackoverflow.com/questions/27504256/mvc-web-api-no-access-control-allow-origin-header-is-present-on-the-requested)

 ```XML
 <system.webServer>